sankalpaa/ConceptWelder/_posts/2024-09-24-sengrid-inbox.md

 <span>By: [Shafran Ashraff](https://www.linkedin.com/in/shafran-ashraff-uk/), [Sankalpa Abeygunawardhana](https://www.linkedin.com/in/sankalpaabeygunawardhana/)</span>

 ## Introduction
-SendGrid (also known as Twilio SendGrid) is an open-source SaaS platform that is based in managing transactional and marketing emails.
-In other words, SendGrid manages different types of emails, such as shipping notifications, real time email features, email newsletters, inbound parse etc. They provide API for developers that allows to pull information about their email program without having to actually log on to SendGrid.
-Furthermore, users can pull lists, statistics, and even email reports.
-In addition to this, Users can send email via the web API without using traditional SMTP.
+[SendGrid](https://sendgrid.com/en-us/resource/setting-up-your-email-infrastructure-with-twilio-sendgrid), also known as Twilio SendGrid, is a popular SaaS platform for managing transactional and marketing emails.
+It’s widely favored by developers for its powerful email-sending capabilities via API, bypassing the need for traditional SMTP.
+While SendGrid excels at sending emails like shipping notifications, real-time alerts, and newsletters, this article focuses on a different aspect: how to handle incoming emails and set up a simple email inbox using SendGrid and [Azure](https://azure.microsoft.com/en-us)

 ## Implementation
-SendGrid is one of the most popular email service option for sending emails from Azure.
-Azure and SendGrid are so popular because there used to be a free plan with 100 emails per a day limit to Azure users.

-Let’s take a quick example:
-If you are using Azure Twilio SendGrid Subscription you can send emails, monitoring emails, inbound parse and customize email template outside your Business Code.
-Let’s take a quick example:
+Let's begin with what we already know: sending emails using the API.

+### Create Twilio SendGrid Account
-Go to your [Azure portal](https://portal.azure.com/) and go to marketplace and search to “sendgrid”
+Go to your [Azure portal](https://portal.azure.com/), navigate to the Marketplace, and search for "SendGrid."

 <div class="row">
     <div class="col-md-12">